David Jagger: Personal life

 Throughout the 1930s his austere and highly finished portraits were in great demand by London's elite, for which there was often a waiting list.
-A major solo exhibition David Jagger was held at the J. Leger Galleries in London (1935).
+A major solo exhibition David Jagger was held at the J. Leger Galleries in London in 1935.
 The display was an informal retrospective and featured sixty-six paintings.
 The exhibition received glowing reviews and was extended due to popular demand.
 In 1939, he arranged and promoted a touring exhibition, The Art of the Jagger Family, which included work by all three Jagger siblings.

 Key works

 Jagger's most reproduced work is the portrait of Robert Baden-Powell, as presented to Lord Baden-Powell during the Coming of Age Jamboree on 10 August 1929.
 Innumerable copies of this portrait have been created, and are displayed on Scouting premises worldwide.
-The original is on display at Baden-Powell House London, the former headquarters of The Scout Association.
+The original is on display at Baden-Powell House, London, the former headquarters of The Scout Association.
 A reproduction is in the Office of the Secretary General of the World Organization of the Scout Movement in Geneva, Switzerland.